High Performance Indexing in PostgreSQL

 Multi-column Index

-To further reduce the time, a composite index on both sensor_id and created_at brings it down dramatically to about 0.079ms.
-It’s also worth noting that in production settings, composite indexes are generally preferred over single column indexes.
+It’s also worth noting that in production environments, composite indexes are generally preferred over single column indexes.
 This is because postgresql can use these composite indexes in place of single column indexes too.

 CREATE INDEX index_pings_on_sensor_id_created_at ON pings (sensor_id, created_at)